John H. Edelmann

-Before coming to New York, Edelmann had worked as a draughtsman for the Chicago architects William LeBaron Jenney and Dankmar Adler.
-It was Edelmann who introduced the young Louis Sullivan to Adler, with whom he formed a partnership.
+In the late 1880s and throughout the 1890s, Edelmann worked in New York and lived for a time in what is now Kearny, New Jersey where he designed a house for himself (1894).
+In 1889-90 he was associated with Lyndon P. Smith, later supervising architect on Sullivan's Bayard-Condict Building (1898), a designated New York City Landmark.
+In 1891-93, Edelmann was often employed by New York architect Alfred Zucker, for whom he apparently designed the Decker Building and the interiors for the Hotel Majestic (1891–92).
+Edelmann is credited with "a certain exotic, Sullivanesque decoration that characterized the work of Alfred zucker."
+During these years, Edelmann may have occupied space in the offices of McKim, Mead & White, working partly for the firm and partly independently as a designer and as a supervisor of construction.
+From September 1896 to the end of 1897, Edelmann's name appears on the list of McKim, Mead, & White's employees, as a full-time employee; thereafter, Edelmann maintained his own office in New York, until his sudden death from a heart attack in 1900.
+Edelmann died during the heat wave in July of that year.
+His widow took their children to England and brought them up at Whiteway Colony.

 The late Prof. Donald Egbert of Princeton indicates that Edelmann came to New York in 1886 to work in the mayoral campaign of Henry George, the most influential proponent of the "Single Tax" on land, also known as the land value tax.
+It was at a Single Tax rally for George that Edelmann met his wife.
 Edelmann worked in the offices of Alfred Zucker from 1891 to 1893.

 The Socialist Labor Party expelled him for his outspoken anarchist ideas, and so he and a group of anarchists founded a Socialist League in 1892.
 He was on hand to welcome the Russian anarchist Peter Kropotkin on his first lecture tour in America; Kropotkin stayed in the Edelmann apartment on East 96th Street during his stay.
 Edelmann had married Rachelle Krimont, an Eastern European immigrant whose family were radicals.
 In 1893 he, Francesco Saverio Merlino an Italian lawyer, anarchist activist and theorist of libertarian socialism, and other radicals published an anarchist journal Solidarity, and after it folded his contributed articles to The Rebel, published in Boston.
 These activities brought him into the circle of the eminent American anarchist and writer Emma Goldman.

-Edelmann died during the heat wave of July 1900.
-His widow took their children to England and brought them up at Whiteway Colony.